aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

     1. FOr Linux, `ls -l /dev/tty.*` and note the port numbers.
 1. Connect the ESP32, then run the same commands and look for a new addition.
 That will be the *port* you will use when flashing and monitoring the microcontroller.
     <img src="/images/lab2_esp32_connection.png" alt="ESP32 Serial Connection to Laptop" height="400"/>
-    When added to a MacBookPro, a valid driver installation and good data+power USB connection would show this:
+    When added to a MacBook Pro, a valid driver installation and good data+power USB connection would show this:

     ```bash
     $ # Before connecting ESP32 to laptop